microchip-pic-avr-examples/pic18f16q41-uart-button-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Printing a message on a serial terminal when the pushbutton is pressed on a PIC18F16Q41
+# Debouncing a Pushbutton on the PIC18F16Q41
   In this example, a push-button will be debounced using the Configurable Logic Cell (CLC) and Timer 2 (TMR2) peripherals on the PIC18F16Q41.
 When this occurs, the UART peripheral will print a message to a serial terminal.